-Fashions attend packaging for beer no less than what is inside.
-Environmental laws, or industry accords, affect the matter too, viz. for disposability and recycling.
+Fashions attend packaging of beer no less than what is inside.
+Environmental laws, or industry accords, can affect the matter too, viz. especially for disposability and recycling.

 In Canada currently the can is very popular for craft, while some bottles are still used, of varying shapes.
-In the domestic mass market industry both bottles and cans appear.
+In domestic mass market brewing both bottles and cans appear.

-This is an example of a half-litre bottle used currently by Stone City Ales in Kingston, Ontario (and the beer is mighty good, too):
+Below is an example of a half-litre bottle used currently by Stone City Ales in Kingston, Ontario (and the beer is excellent, too):

 From the 1930s through the early Sixties 12 oz. “export” or slope-shape “Champagne” bottles were in use, see examples in this link.
 A slope-shape 22 oz. “quart” was used as well.*